 The school will access a range of advice to help them identify children in need of extra mental health support.
-This includes working with external agencies such as CAMHS and local mental health support groups
+This includes working with external agencies such as CAMHS and local mental health support groups.

-Children Missing in Education (see separate CME Policy for further detail)
+Children absent from education/Children missing in education (see separate CME Policy for further detail)